 This memorandum is to provide guidance to licensed long-term care facilities on the implementation of the Order of the Commissioner of Public Health Regarding Control of COVID-19 in Long-Term Care Facilities, issued on June 14, 2021.
-This memorandum replaces the guidance issued on January 6, 2022 and provides updates to the minimum length of time DPH may impose an admissions freeze.
-Facilities are eligible to have the admissions freeze lifted 5 days after the admission freeze was initially imposed for all of the below factors except when the facility fails to comply with applicable testing policies.
+This memorandum replaces the guidance issued on July 12, 2021 and provides updates on how DPH will determine when an admissions freeze may be imposed.